View your VA payment history

 - Dependency and Indemnity Compensation (DIC)

-When will I get my first disability compensation payment?
+When can I expect my first disability compensation payment?

 What should I do if I need to change my direct deposit or contact information?